 You’re concerned that Dad may need some assistance at home, and so naturally, you know exactly where to turn for assistance, right?
 No?
 Relax – you’re not alone.
 Millions of Americans are faced with the same predicament, and most people don’t know much about home care services until the need for care develops.

 If you’re in the preliminary stages of looking into home care solutions, it’s beneficial to have some understanding around what exactly home care is and how it works.
-To help you through this process, the professional team at CareFor, top providers of Austin senior home care and care management services, has pulled together some frequently asked questions related to home care and aging in place in Austin, TX and surrounding communities, along with the appropriate answers to help you make better, more informed care decisions for your loved one.
+To help you through this process, the professional team at CareFor, top providers of long term care and care management services, has pulled together some frequently asked questions related to aging in place and long term care in Georgetown and the surrounding communities, along with the appropriate answers to help you make better, more informed care decisions for your loved one.

 Q: Will Medicare pay for long-term in-home care?